nzsaurabh/hello-world/README.md

 # hello-world
-This is a test repository.
-master is the definitive branch.
-Use branches to experiment and make edits before committing them to master.
+A branch is a copy, or snapshot, of master.